Flying in the Southern Alps is amazing. The soaring is amazing, the scenery is amazing. But it is not without risk.

 This safety margin will vary depending on your skill and your personal acceptable risk level, the glider, and the conditions.

 Often pilots who are not experienced in flying in the area have difficulty judging distance from the terrain as there are few clues as to scale.
-Many hills and mountain are bare with not trees or structures.
+Many hills and mountain are bare with no trees or structures.
 The best scale on these features are often tracks.
 There are a lot of tracks over the hills and mountains.
 These are generally four wheel drive tracks that were established in the days of Land Rover and similar vehicles.
 They are often narrower than the modern four wheel drive behemoths are comfortable on.

 At all times you must know where your escape route is and that you have a clear run out your escape route.
 Your escape route should take you to another soaring option, and must have a landing option.